 - Nocardia spp

 - Brucella spp

 Bacterial panniculitis can appear in immunocompetent as well as immunosuppressed individuals.
 It can develop as a result of direct inoculation or from seeding from systemic infection.

 The classical histopathological appearance is a lobular or mixed lobular/septal suppurative panniculitis with heavy infiltrate of neutrophils.

-The choice of antibiotic depends on the bacteria.
-If the organism is unknown, broad spectrum antibiotic such as amoxicillin-clavulanic acid is often chosen.
+The choice of antibiotic treatment depends on the specific bacteria identifed.
+If the microorganism is unknown, a broad-spectrum antibiotic such as amoxicillin-clavulanic acid is often chosen.

 Mycobacteria have a wide range of skin manifestations and panniculitis is uncommon.
-Most mycobacterial panniculitis is due to non-tuberculous or atypical mycobacteria.
-They include:
+Most mycobacterial panniculitis is due to atypical mycobacteria including: